 5x5 and Teacher Arts Grants (TAG)

-This page contains information related to the 5×5 and Teacher Arts Grants (TAG) Program Proposals for the 2025-2026 School Year.
-Teachers and administrators, please see timeline below and check back July 21 for the teacher and administrator application.
+This page contains information related to the 5×5 and Teacher Arts Grants (TAG) Program Proposals from arts organizations for the 2026-2027 School Year.
+Teachers and administrators, please see timeline below and check back July 20 for the teacher and administrator application.

 What are the 5×5 and Teachers Arts Grants (TAG)?